neda-ale/Coursera_Capstone/README.md

 **Figure 9:** Result of the clustering algorithm.

-Also I normalised our data and created a bar chart to visualise better.
+Also I normalized our data and created a bar chart to visualize better.
 It shows Total Restaurants, Median weekly personal income(A$) and Percentage of the ACT population in each suburb.

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/figurebar.png "Figure 10: Bar chart.")